Washington Medicaid Definition

 What Defines “Income”

 There is also a Minimum Monthly Maintenance Needs Allowance (MMMNA), which is the minimum amount of monthly income to which the non-applicant spouse of an institutional Medicaid applicant or waiver applicant is entitled.
-As of July 2019, this figure is $2,114.75 / month, and is set to increase again in July 2020.
-However, based on shelter costs (rent, mortgage, utilities), the spousal allowance may be as high as $3,160.50 / month.
+As of July 2019, this figure is $2,114 / month, and is set to increase again in July 2020.
+However, based on shelter costs (rent, mortgage, utilities), the spousal allowance may be as high as $3,216 / month.
 (This figure increases each January).
 This spousal impoverishment rule allows the Medicaid applicant to transfer income to the non-applicant spouse to ensure he or she has sufficient funds with which to live.
+To be clear, this income allowance is not relevant for married couples in which one spouse applies for regular Medicaid.

 What Defines “Assets”

-As of 2019, for married couples with one spouse as a nursing home Medicaid applicant or a HCBS waiver applicant, the community spouse (the non-applicant spouse) can retain half of the couple’s joint assets, up to a maximum of $126,420 as the chart indicates above.
-However, there is also a minimum asset allowance of $55,547.
-Basically, if the couple’s joint assets are $55,547 or less, the non-applicant spouse can keep 100% of the assets.
+As of 2020, for married couples with one spouse as a nursing home Medicaid applicant or a HCBS waiver applicant, the community spouse (the non-applicant spouse) can retain half of the couple’s joint assets, up to a maximum of $128,640 as the chart indicates above.
+However, there is also a minimum asset allowance of $58,075.
+Basically, if the couple’s joint assets are $58,075 or less, the non-applicant spouse can keep 100% of the assets.
 This, in Medicaid speak, is referred to as the Community Spouse Resource Allowance (CSRA).
+To avoid confusion, it is important to mention that this spousal resource allowance does not extend to non-applicant spouses who have spouses applying for regular Medicaid.

 Medicaid applicants cannot simply give away, or sell assets for less than they are worth, in order to meet Medicaid’s asset limit.
 To prevent this from happening, the state of Washington has a 5-year Medicaid Look-Back Period.
 This is a period of 5 years in which Medicaid checks to ensure no assets were sold or given away under fair market value.
 If one is found to be in violation of the look-back period, a period of long term care Medicaid ineligibility will ensue.